-Everything that I know about being a designer was either learned within the few design courses that I had in University or was completely self-taught with the help of Doctor Google, design books, and design courses (like those on Skillshare).
+Everything that I know about being a designer was either learned within the few design courses in University or completely self-taught.
+Doctor Google, design books, and design courses (like those on Skillshare) are my main help.

-The truth is I’m not a professional designer (yet!) but I know the foundations and I am convinced that the rest comes out of practicing a lot and learning on the field.
+Even though I’m not a professional designer (yet!), I know the foundations and the rest comes out of practicing a lot and learning on the field.

-Still, trying to find my place in the “design world” has been proven to be very hard and getting a chance even harder.
+Regardless, trying to find my place in the design world has proven to be very hard.
+Consequently, getting a chance will be even harder.

-I have also considered becoming a freelancer, but the truth is that freelancing is not a walk in the park and I pretty much prefer to be part of a team where I can discuss ideas, learn as much as I can and talk about silly things.
+I have also considered becoming a freelancer, but freelancing is not a walk in the park.
+In addition, I prefer to be part of a team where I can discuss ideas, learn as much as I can and discuss silly things.

-I never go to an interview pretending that I am more qualified than an already experienced designer but in truth, most of the times, what gets in the way is the fact that I don’t have a degree in Design or a super fancy portfolio.
+I never go to an interview pretending that I’m more qualified than an experienced designer but, usually, what gets in the way is the fact that I don’t have a degree or a fancy portfolio.
 This leads me to the following questions: